 Saigon 2CV Evening Food Tour

 This Saigon 2CV Tour takes you on a three hour food tour of Ho Chi Minh City.
 You’ll be picked up in front of your hotel at 7:15PM in a vintage Citroen 2CV (or La Dalat), then taken to several food stops to try Vietnamese classics like nuoc mia, banh trang nuong, and banh xeo.
-The tour costs VND 1,400,000 per adult (plus VAT), which you can book directly on Saigon 2CV-Tour.

-If you check their website, you’ll find that there are three versions of this 2CV tour – morning, sunset, and evening.
+There are three versions of this 2CV tour – morning, sunset, and evening.
 The morning version is more of a sightseeing tour while the sunset tour includes a cruise on the Saigon River.
 If food is what you’re most interested in, then I recommend going on this evening tour.

 What is a Citroen 2CV?